 Currently, your eligible assets are protected from loss under the U.S. Securities Investor Protection Corporation at an amount of up to USD 500,000 (subject to a cash sublimit of USD 250,000).

 After the Proposed Transfer, in the unlikely event of IBSJ’s failure, a certain amount of money is protected by the Japan Investor Protection Fund.
-The investor protection mechanism is as follows:
+Here is a summary of how the Japanese investor protection mechanism works:

 (1) Segregated custody by securities firms